Kotlin/kotlin-by-example/examples/05_stdlib/12_flatMap.md

 # flatMap

-Returns a single list of all elements yielded from results of transform function being invoked on each element of original collection.
+`flatMap` transforms each element of a collection into an iterable object and builds a single list of the transformation results.
+The transformation is user-defined.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">